abenitez69/wxBasic/examples/SlideShow/README.md

 The configuration window is accessed by right-clicking on the *.scr* file or from the corresponding button in the system's screensaver settings window:

 ![Options screen](./config.png)

+The options are:

+* Image folder path or URL.
+* Transparent or colored text background.
+* Font type and size.
+* Font and border/background color.